 You can also publish hosted feature layers that include temporal data and enable time on them from the layer's item page.
 This allows you and your organization (if you share your features) to use your temporal data to create time-enabled maps.

 To enable time on hosted feature layers, the hosted feature layer owner or an administrator can follow these steps:

 - From the My Content tab of the content page, open the item page for a hosted feature layer with temporal data.

-- In the Layers section of the Overview tab, click Time Settings.
+- On the layer's Overview tab, click the Edit button under Time Settings.